BadhonAI/anyCDN/readme.md

 ### Opening the Plugin
 - **Keyboard Shortcut**: Press `Ctrl+Shift+C` (Windows/Linux) or `Cmd+Shift+C` (Mac)
-- The CDN Library Hub will open in a full-screen interface
+- The Any CDN will open in a full-screen interface

 ### Basic Usage